arkumu/arkumu.github.io/dokumentation/benutzbarkeit/erfassungsportal-tooltips.md

 **English:**

-The following tooltips were developed in collaborative work by the artistic-archival team and serve to provide both first-time users and experienced users with a practical field-by-field description of the data model.
+The following tooltips were developed collaboratively by the artistic-archival team and serve to provide both first-time users and experienced users with a practical field-by-field description of the data model.
 The tooltips explain how and in what form the fields and their content should be filled in and understood in order to produce high-quality metadata.

 <br/>